-Do you have dental insurance?
-If you do, you could be overspending on the insurance.
-There are other, affordable options that can help you save money on dental costs.
+Are you trying to decide if dental insurance is right for you?
+While we find that dental insurance is a great choice to protect your teeth long-term, it does come with some drawbacks for some people.
+There are other options.
 One popular option is a discount dental plan.
 Never heard of a discount dental plan?
 In this article, we discuss the 8 reasons why a discount dental plan is better than dental insurance.

 It’s a fact.
 Many Americans don’t have dental insurance.
-According to the National Association of Dental Plans, 74 million Americans do not have dental insurance.
+According to the CareQuest Institute, 76.5 million Americans do not have dental insurance.
 The reasons are many, but the main reason is the cost is too high versus the benefit derived.
 Other reasons include not having a dentist in the network.

 How Does Traditional Dental Insurance Work?

 Traditional dental insurance operates similarly like health insurance.

 You pay a monthly premium.
 This premium can be $30 to $60 per month for an individual and over $100 for a family.

 There can be an underwriting process.
 Dental insurance usually limits pre-existing conditions.
 One way they do this is by establishing a long waiting period before services begin.